 Safeway management wanted to exploit the demand for home meal replacement and top-up shopping in London’s busy convenience food sector.
 The initiative presented an opportunity to emphasise Safeway's “fresh fast food” credentials.
-Working with the Safeway’s Store Development and Marketing team, we developed convenience food formats for St Kathrine’s Dock 30,000sqft store and the High Street Kensington 11,500sqft store.
+Working with their Store Development and Marketing team, we developed convenience food formats for St Kathrine’s Dock 30,000sqft store and the High Street Kensington 11,500sqft store.

 By increasing the footage of the fresh food departments, Safeway increased sales by 20% to 30% week on week.
 The frequency of visits to the store also increased from 28,000 customers to 35,000 customers a week.